marcosmariano/webflux-k6-tests/README.md

 The dashboard in /dashboards is adapted from the excellent K6 / Grafana dashboard here: https://grafana.com/grafana/dashboards/2587

+In your local machine access http://localhost:3000/d/k6/k6-load-testing-results?orgId=1&refresh=5s&from=now-2d&to=now to see the dashboards

 There are only two small modifications:
 * the data source is configured to use the docker created InfluxDB data source
 * the time period is set to now-15m, which I feel is a better view for most tests